Information for Internationally-Educated Dentists

 To apply, you will need:

-- A DDS or DMD degree from an accredited dental school or an academic background equivalent to requirements established by the Council of Dental Education.
+- An academic background equivalent to a DDS or DMD degree from an accredited dental school according to the requirements established by the Council of Dental Education.

 - Three letters of recommendation, one from the dean of the dental school you attended and two from dental school faculty who are acquainted with your work.

-- Graduate Record Examination (GRE) scores are required for students applying to the orthodontics graduate degree programs.
+- Graduate Record Examination (GRE) scores are required for students applying to the orthodontics, endodontics, periodontics, and prosthodontics graduate degree programs.
 The GRE requirement can only be waived for graduate endodontics, periodontics, and prosthodontics in cases where foreign-trained applicants have a prior master’s, doctoral, or professional degree from an accredited US institution.
 You can get information about the GRE on the Educational Testing Service website or write to GRE-ETS, P.O.
 Box 6000, Princeton, NJ 08541-6000.

 - The Advanced and Graduate Education programs, oral and maxillofacial surgery program, and pediatric dentistry program participate in the Postdoctoral Application Support Service (PASS).
 Participation in PASS is mandatory.
 Visit the PASS website or contact: Postdoctoral Application Support Service, 1400 K Street NW, Suite 1100B, Washington, DC 20035-2403, 202-289-8123 or toll free at 800-353-2237.